Faculty Leadership and Emeritus

 Michelle J. DePass is the President of DePass Paulson Advisors and the Immediate Past President of Meyer Memorial Trust.
 From 2013 to 2018, Michelle served as Dean of the Milano School of International Affairs, Management and Urban Policy and Director of the Tishman Environment and Design Center, which she re-launched in 2015, reinvigorating The New School’s commitment to sustainability rooted in social justice and community collaboration.

-Throughout her career, Michelle has been a champion of social, economic, and environmental justice for people of color, women, indigenous peoples, and low-income communities, as she served as a civil rights lawyer; a senate-confirmed presidential appointee in the Obama Administration; a program officer at the Ford Foundation; and the founding Executive Director of the New York City Environmental Justice Alliance.
+Throughout her career, Michelle has been a champion of social, economic, and environmental justice for people of color, women, indigenous peoples, and low-income communities, as she served as a civil rights lawyer, an Assistant Administrator of the United States Environmental Protection Agency in the Obama Administration; a program officer at the Ford Foundation; and the founding Executive Director of the New York City Environmental Justice Alliance.

 CENTER WIDE STAFF